bbc/vc2_conformance/docs/source/user_guide/debugging.rst

 it might be helpful to use the :ref:`vc2-bitstream-viewer` tool to display a human-readable version of the test case bitstream.

-The ``--hide slice`` argument may be used to suppress the printing of picture slice data when this is not relevant.
+The ``--hide slice`` argument can be used to suppress the printing of picture slice data when this is not relevant.
 This dramatically reduces the quantity of output produced by the tool.

-The ``--offset <bit offset>`` argument may be used to display only the part of a bitstream within a few bits of the specified bit (not byte) offset into the file.
-This may be useful when you know where in a decoder had read up to when it failed.
+The ``--offset <bit offset>`` argument can be used to display only the part of a bitstream within a few bits of the specified bit (not byte) offset into the file.
+This might be useful when you know where in a decoder had read up to when it failed.

-The ``--show <pseudocode function name>`` argument may be used to filter the bitstream viewer output.
+The ``--show <pseudocode function name>`` argument can be used to filter the bitstream viewer output.
 This argument takes the name of a pseudocode function in the VC-2 specification and shows only parts of the bitstream read by that function.

 The ``--show-internal-state`` argument causes the bitstream viewer to print (a subset of) the contents of the ``state`` variable used by the VC-2 pseudocode.
-This may be useful if a decoder appears to be correctly deserialising a stream but may be interpreting its meaning differently.
+This might be useful if a decoder appears to be correctly deserialising a stream but is interpreting its meaning differently.

 See the :ref:`vc2-bitstream-viewer documentation <vc2-bitstream-viewer>` for a complete guide to using this tool.